abstractitptyltd/puppet-sudo/README.md

 New stuff and bug fixes
 -----------------------

+I am moving away from using sudo::params as the primary API for the module and moving towards being able to define the classes resource style.
+Due to my recent foray into Vagrant, OpenStack and cloud-init I have added support for sudoers.d.
+It is disabled by default but I will be working towards enabling it for cloud-init and vagrant systems.

 I recently started a consulting company called Abstract IT Pty Ltd. I have transfered ownership of all my puppet modules to a new organisation on Puppet Forge called abstractit.
 I am making one final release of my modules under rendhalver and abstractit to give you a chance to switch over to the new organisation.
 I have also added a licence.
 All my modules will be licenced under Apache v2.